Niharika1203/PSL-Hackathon2020/README.md

 * users.txt
 * rating_new_obs.txt
 * rating_new_uno.txt
-* rating_uno.txt
 * SimilarItem.txt
 * SimilarUser.txt

 ## How to run the inference
-go to the cli file and type ./run.sh, it should automatically generate the rating results in a folder named infered-predicate.
+go to the cli folder and do `./run.sh`, it will automatically generate the rating results in a folder named `infered-predicate`.
 It will also automatically generate evaluation results including Accuracy, F1, Positive Class Precision, Positive Class Recall, Negative Class Precision, Negative Class Recall.